 Oil is the mainstay of the economy and in recent years the country has tried to increase financial transparency in the sector.

 President: Denis Sassou Nguesso

 Denis Sassou Nguesso is one of Africa's longest-serving leaders, having first come to power three decades ago.

 He was installed as president by the military in 1979 and lost his position in the country's first multi-party elections in 1992.

 He returned to power in 1997 after a brief but bloody civil war in which he was backed by Angolan troops.

-He is planning to change the constitution to allow him to stand for another term in a move condemned as a constitutional coup.
+Constitutional changes to allow him to stand for another term were condemned by the opposition as a constitutional coup.

 A French-trained paratrooper colonel, Mr Sassou Nguesso is seen as a pragmatist.
 During his first presidency in 1979-92 he loosened the country's links with the Soviet bloc and gave French, US and other Western companies roles in oil exploration and production.